| |

 - Discover how to use technology effectively to support prevention and health understanding.

-S7 - Investment ESG: Beyond Risk and Return Milla Craig, Founder, CEO & Pressident, Millani Isabelle Laprise, Manager and Head of Responsible Investment, Desjardins Global Asset Management Christie Stephenson, Executive Director, Peter P. Dhillon Centre for Business Ethics, UBC Sauder School of Business Join thought leaders and industry experts as they explore the current state of ESG, addressing both the criticisms and the continued importance of these principles.
+Join thought leaders and industry experts as they explore the current state of ESG, addressing both the criticisms and the continued importance of these principles.
 Discover how ESG is being redefined and integrated into business strategies to drive sustainable growth, innovation, and long-term value creation.
-This session will provide a balanced perspective on the future of ESG, highlighting both challenges and opportunities.
+This session will provide a balanced perspective on the future of ESG, highlighting both challenges and opportunities. |

 | |

-10:30 AM - 11:00 AM PT |
+10:30 AM - 11:00 AM PT | HEALTH BREAK - MEET THE EXHIBITORS |

 | CONCURRENT SESSIONS |

-11:00 AM - 12:00 PM PT | S8 - Pension Gender Dynamics and Workplace Savings: Insights from new research and the 2025 Designed for Savings report Jackie Patel, Assistant Vice-President, Marketing & Communications, Group Retirement Services, Sun Life Fiona Tam, Assistant Vice-President, Strategy, Data & Analytics, Group Retirement Services, Sun Life Session description This presentation will explore two interconnected topics.
+11:00 AM - 12:00 PM PT | S8 - Pension Live Broadcast Gender dynamics and workplace savings: Insights from new research and the 2025 Designed for Savings report Jackie Patel, Assistant Vice-President, Marketing & Communications, Group Retirement Services, Sun Life Fiona Tam, Assistant Vice-President, Strategy, Data & Analytics, Group Retirement Services, Sun Life Session description This presentation will explore two interconnected topics.
 First, we'll delve into recent research on gender dynamics in retirement planning and financial well-being, examining issues such as the gender pay gap, retirement preparedness, investment behavior, and financial literacy.
 We'll focus on women-specific insights in wealth, including attitudes toward workplace savings plans and preferences for retirement planning.
 This analysis will highlight the unique challenges women face and aims to provide targeted strategies for plan sponsors to enhance retirement readiness.
 Second, we'll present key findings from our new 2025 Designed for Savings report, offering a comprehensive overview of capital accumulation plans in Canada.
 Key takeaways will include: 1) plan design trends, the investment landscape, member behavior analysis, and decumulation trends 2) a new demographic deep dive with fresh perspectives on tailoring plan designs and communication strategies to better serve all plan members 3) assist plan sponsors in creating a cohesive narrative that links gender-specific challenges with broader trends in retirement planning

-S9 - Benefits Fertility Benefits: Empowering Employees, Building Families Live Broadcast Penny Blesch, Founder Fertility Coalition of British Columbia Session description Join us for an enlightening session that explores the transformative power of fertility benefits in the workplace.
+S9 - Benefits Fertility Benefits: Empowering Employees, Building Families Penny Blesch, Founder Fertility Coalition of British Columbia Session description Join us for an enlightening session that explores the transformative power of fertility benefits in the workplace.
 As more employees face challenges in their family-building journeys, organizations have a unique opportunity to support their workforce and enhance workplace culture.
 This session will equip you with the knowledge and strategies needed to implement effective fertility benefits that not only attract and retain top talent but also foster a more inclusive environment.
 Attend to:

 - Understand the Impact: 1 in 6 families are impacted by infertility.
 Learn about the emotional and financial toll of infertility on employees and how fertility benefits can mitigate these challenges.